Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 and it's the Software Engineer's job to figure out which alternative would be the least bad in the long term.

-## A Note On Optimising and Dynamic Dispatch

-{{% notice warning %}}
-TODO: Write a rant about how sometimes dynamic dispatch is better than static dispatch because there's less line noise or cognitive overhead.
-We also use dynamic dispatch for high-level operations and use static dispatch where performance really matters.
-{{% /notice %}}

 ## The Infrastructure

 The first step in making our application interactive is to create the